ogobrecht/console/README.md

     - [X] console.context_available_yn
     - [X] console.version

-For an overview of the public API methods please see the [docs for the package console](docs/console.md).
+For a more detailed overview of the public API methods please see the [docs for the package console](docs/console.md).

 ## Roadmap

 - [ ] API compatibility with the JavaScript console (with exceptions)
 - [ ] APEX plug-in to be able to track client side browser errors
-- [ ] Provide an APEX custom error function to be able to log internal APEX errors
+- [ ] Something else?
+Your ideas here...
 ## Dependencies

 Oracle DB >= 12.1